jmstogsdill/ksu-esports-tournament-bot/README.md

 `docker run -d --name ksu-esports-bot-container --env-file .env ksu-esports-bot`

-However, this functionality has undergone extremely limited testing, only using the "Docker Desktop" (AMD64) application installed on a machine running Windows 10.
+However, this functionality has undergone very limited testing, using only the "Docker Desktop" (AMD64) application installed on a machine running Windows 10.
 Any functionality beyond running the bot and having it log in to Discord are untested, and extensive alterations may be required for the bot to function fully with Docker.

-# Recommendations for Futher Development
+# Recommendations for Further Development

 The following is a list of recommendations by our team for future capstone students looking to improve upon our work.